| Safe Haskell | None |

 Play a list of events, playing newly produced events as they are being

 produced.
-That is why, contrary to play
+That is why, contrary to play, this function doesn't return

 events: it consumes them all eagerly.
-See playAllM
+See playAllM for the monad version

 playAllE :: MonadError Text m => Model -> Playable [Event] -> m (Model, T Core, T UI) #

-, but in the error monad.
+Like playAll, but in the error monad.
 This function skips unapplicable

 events.
-That is why its return type doesn't have Impossible
+That is why its return type doesn't have Impossible.

 toSpots :: EnemySpots [Card] -> [Card] #